-- Pick the spinach leaves; discard the stalks (see notes below).
 Then, blanch and squeeze out the excess water (see detailed procedure).

-Roughly chop the spinach.
+- Chop the spinach.

-Melt the butter in a frying pan.
+- Melt the butter in a frying pan.
 Add the chopped onion.
 Cook the onion over medium heat until the edges are lightly browned.

-Pour in the cream.
+- Pour in the cream.
 Season with salt and pepper.
 Cook just until everything is heated through.